-In Kenya, abortion is not permitted unless, in the opinion of a trained health professional, there is need for emergency treatment, or the life or health of the mother is in danger, or if permitted by any other written law.
+In Kenya, abortion is not permitted unless, in the opinion of a trained health professional, there is a need for emergency treatment or the life or health of the mother is in danger, or if permitted by any other written law.

 If someone performs an illegal abortion on a woman, they risk 14 years in prison.
 If you get caught trying to perform an illegal abortion on yourself, you can face up to seven years in prison.
 Anyone who gives a pregnant woman the means to perform an illegal abortion may be imprisoned for three years.